unpsjb-rtsg/slack-freertos/test/README.md

 Two python scripts are provided to generate the CPP files, and run the tests:

-* `generate_cpps.py`: get the specified number of task-sets from the xml files, and generate cpp files into the specificied directory.
-Optionaly, compile each source code file.
+* `generate_cpps.py`: get the specified number of task-sets from the xml files, and generate cpp files into the specificied directory and, optionaly, compile each source code file.
 Use the `--help` parameter to see all the available options.
 The most important options are:
   * `--slack`: if present the generated programs will implement Slack Stealing.
+  * `--slackcalc`: indicates if the slack stealing algorithm should be executed each time that a task instance finish (`ss`) or only at the system startup (`k`).
   * `--slackmethod`: specify the Slack Stealing algorithm to implement.
 Currently you could choose between `fixed` (Urriza et. al.) and `davis` (Davis et. al.) slack calculation methods.
-  * `--slackcalc`: indicates if the slack stealing algorithm should be executed each time that a task instance finish (`ss`) or only at the system startup (`k`).

 * `run_timing_tests.py`: perform the execution of the tests, copying each BIN file in the specified mbed board, reading back the results through the serial port and saving them in a file.